 If we’re sweating, in water, or are in direct sunlight for an extended amount of time, reapplication should happen sooner rather than later.
 It’s always better to be safe than sorry!
 (Or burnt!)

-Do I need eye cream?
+Do I need an eye cream?
 Do I need one for dark circles and another one for targeting puffiness?

 Eye creams are an excellent way to add extra support to one of the most delicate areas of the face.
 The skin around our eyes is some of the thinnest on our bodies and is often the most exposed to our external environment.
 I think it absolutely deserves some extra love!